 - Feature your top-sellers: Use analytical tools like Bigcommerce Analytics or Google Analytics to pull reports that help you determine which products or service in your catalog are performing best.
 Try to focus your marketing efforts in promoting your top selling products in banners, carousel sliders and recommended products areas throughout your website.
 These are most likely what potential shoppers are looking for (hence why they are popular).

 - “Add to cart” buttons: If you’re calling out your top sellers or a new product that has been added to your catalog, don’t forget to place an add to cart button directly by the listing so shoppers can skip right ahead to the checkout page.
+Better yet, implement the BigCommerce Buy Button, a customizable feature that allows you to add a clear CTA to your site as a card, button or link.

 - Include a carousel slider: Carousel sliders allow you to push shoppers to trendy or curated sections of your site.
 In general, these sliders link out to specific product pages or product roundup pages.
 They are different than what you call out in the navigation and are updated frequently –– whereas navigation pages are typically static.
 To create an optimized carousel slider, you only need three things: a compelling photo, enticing copy and a strong call to action.
 Check out this video to find some general carousel tips and tricks along with some specifics for using your Bigcommerce carousel.